-Table 1 lists the AFCs, Designated Zones, and the interchanges with corresponding exit numbers or segments, that comprise the individual Designated Zones.
-For AFCs that are limited access highways (i.e. access at grade separated interchanges only), Candidate Sites must be located at one of the identified interchanges.
+Table 1 lists the AFCs, Designated Zones, and the interchanges with corresponding exit numbers that comprise the individual Designated Zones.
+Candidate Sites must be located at one of the identified locations.
 The EVSE Station on the Candidate Site shall be located within a maximum driving distance of one mile from the AFC.
 The measurement of the distance shall begin from the end of the nearest interstate off-ramp to the charging station and conclude at the entrance of the charging station.
-Any EVSE Station located more than one driving mile from an AFC, will not be eligible for award for this RFP.
+One site, mile marker 33.8 in the HRP Designated Zone, requires measurement directions that differ from those previously stated.
+At the intersection of Kentucky 66 and the Hal Rogers Parkway, the measurement of distance shall start at the beginning of the turn radius and conclude at the entrance of the charging station.
+Any EVSE Station located more than one driving mile from an AFC will not be eligible for award for this RFP, with the exception of EVSE stations located in the HRP Designated Zone at Exit 20.
+Any EVSE Station within the HRP Designated Zone at Exit 20 located more than two driving miles from an AFC will not be eligible for award for this RFP.